jfredrickson5/alphanumeric/_code_of_conduct/index.md

 This Code of Conduct summarizes federal anti-harassment law and General Services Administration policy.
 We intend the plain-language approach to promote a culture of inclusion and respect.

 We expect everyone on TechRadar to exhibit these behaviors and abide by applicable federal laws and GSA policies.
-In addition, we expect everyone within TTS spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
+In addition, we expect everyone within TechRadar spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
 These spaces include:

 - TechRadar&#39;s physical offices,
 - TechRadar events and meetings,